IPL Auction 2022: Can Royal Challengers Bangalore finally build a title-winning squad?

 For the Bengaluru-based outfit, the primary challenges are finding an able successor for Kohli and building a side that is far more balanced.
 The biggest criticisms about RCB in the tournament was its overdependence on the Kohli-de Villiers duo, prioritising a top-heavy batting line-up and not having a bowling spearhead.
 With their remaining purse of Rs 57 Cr, they will be looking to right those wrongs.

-Now that the batting duo is separated and Siraj has grown into becoming able to enough to lead the bowling attack, the management can be expected to acquire the services of batters and bowlers who will complement the style of Kohli, Maxwell and Siraj and not be mere supporting acts per se.
+Now that the batting duo is separated and Siraj has grown into becoming able enough to lead the bowling attack, the management can be expected to acquire the services of batters and bowlers who will complement the style of Kohli, Maxwell and Siraj and not be mere supporting acts per se.
 In any case, the key for the RCB at the auction table will be to find the balance that has eluded their squad since the inception of the league.

 Additionally, the franchise’s decision to not retain their leading wicket-taker Yuzvendra Chahal means they will also need an ace spinner to take charge of things in the spin department.